 Your Support Needed

 In 1890 many of Binghamton’s wealthiest families lived in palatial mansions just west of the Chenango River on Riverside Drive.
 At that time four mansions lined the south side of the drive…Three of the mansions are long gone…Treasures of the Tier

-Since 1950, Temple Concord has been steward to the Kilmer Mansion, saving it from the fate of its three sister mansions.
+Since 1950, Temple Concord has been steward to the historic Kilmer Mansion, saving it from the fate of its three sister mansions.
 The congregation’s love for and investment in the Mansion have both been substantial, preserving its striking beauty to passers-by.
 But look more closely and you will notice the deterioration that the congregation alone cannot afford to repair.
 The north terrace deck has a gaping hole (pictured below).
 The columns supporting the east porch roof have large cracks and missing stones.
 Should they fail, the collapse will lead to interior damage.

-During the past year, individuals and foundations from the Greater Binghamton community and beyond have shown their love and support for the Kilmer Mansion through donations and grants totaling nearly $30,000.
+During the past year, individuals and foundations from the Greater Binghamton community and beyond have shown their love and support for the historic Kilmer Mansion through donations and grants totaling nearly $30,000.
 Now you, someone who also who loves the Mansion and your community’s history, can be part of preserving the Mansion for generations to come.
 You can make sure that it doesn’t become yet another eye sore or vacant lot.
 Please make your gift today!

 Make your gift today to the Jonas Kilmer Mansion Restoration and Preservation Fund, a fund of the Community Foundation for South Central New York.